Best-Rated New Cars

 Key statistics

-Cost and availability of parts important factors in choice of car: 36%
+Cost and availability of parts was important factor in choice of car: 39%

 Average number of cars in household